-- ARES, as it is working with its partners, will need to handle messages and send those messages using partner-preferred forms not just NTS Radiograms. - ARES will need to accept responsibility and be held accountable for timely delivery and tracking of messages, which were sent on behalf of partners. - ARES participants as their skills (qualifications) improve via training and performing tasks shall be familiar with, and use, multiple digital communication protocols for messaging. - ARES groups should invite NTS personnel to work with them as they assist with messaging for their Partners.
-But, the needs of ARES and its partners will take priority over the protocols used by NTS personnel.
+- ARES, as it is working with its partners, will need to handle messages and send those messages using partner-preferred forms in lieu of or in addition to NTS Radiograms. - ARES will need to accept responsibility and be held accountable for timely delivery and tracking of messages, which were sent on behalf of partners. - ARES participants as their skills (qualifications) improve via training and performing tasks shall be familiar with, and use, multiple digital communication protocols for messaging. - ARES groups should invite NTS personnel to work with them as they assist with messaging for their Partners.
+However, the protocols used by ARES and its partners will necessarily take priority over other alternative systems.